qbead/qbeadWebsite/content/book/lightandcolor.md

 When it's absorbed, the light doesn't travel in the new material but is absorbed by the particles in the material instead.
 This can result in heat.
 This is why your black shirt gets hot in the sun; it absorbs a lot of light.
 Finally, light can be transmitted, which means the light keeps traveling in the new material, although it may have a different speed or direction.
-Importantly, differen wavelengths (i.e. different colors) of light can interact differently with a given material.
+Importantly, different wavelengths (i.e. different colors) of light can interact differently with a given material.

 When we look at an object, we see its color.
 But how does this happen?